-If a user should encounter bugs in the code (i.e., it doesn't behave in a way in which the documentation says it should), the problem should be reported electronically to the CESM Bulletin Board [http:// bb.cgd.ucar.edu/].
+If a user should encounter bugs in the code (i.e., it doesn't behave in a way in which the documentation says it should), the problem should be reported electronically to the CESM Bulletin Board10.
 When writing a bug report the guiding principle should be to provide enough information so that the bug can be reproduced.
 The following list suggests the minimal information that should be contained in the report:

-- 1. The version number of the CCSM or CESM release that CAM is part of. - 2.
+- 1. The version number of CAM (or CCSM/CESM if CAM was obtained as part of a CCSM or CESM distribution). - 2.
 The architecture on which the code was built.
 Include relevent information such as the Fortran compiler, MPI library, etc. - 3.
 The configure commandline.
 If it is this command that is failing, then report the output from this command.
-It can also be very useful to run this command with the $-\mathbf{v}$ option to turn on verbose output. - 4.
+It can also be very useful to run this command with the -v option to turn on verbose output. - 4.
 The build-namelist commandline.
 If it is this command that is failing, then report the output from this command.
 It can also be very useful to run this command with the -v option to turn on verbose output. - 5.
 Model printout.
 Ideally this would contain a stack trace.
 But it should at least contain any error messages printed to the output log.